 Surrey Houlker

-Surrey Houlker (she/her) is a Queer, Massachusetts-based theater maker who aims to explore the intricacies of the LGBTQIA+ experience through belonging, community, honesty, and humor.
-Surrey is additionally drawn to stories that examine grief, loss, and neurodiverse ways of connecting with others.
+Surrey Houlker (she/her) is a Queer, Massachusetts-based theater maker who explores the intricacies of the LGBTQIA+ experience through belonging, community, honesty, and humor.
+Surrey is also drawn to stories that examine grief, loss, and neurodiverse ways of connecting with others.
 She is also a big crier.

-Surrey's first full-length play FOR THE FISH was originally...
+Surrey's full-length plays include her first play FOR THE FISH (upcoming residency/...

-Surrey Houlker (she/her) is a Queer, Massachusetts-based theater maker who aims to explore the intricacies of the LGBTQIA+ experience through belonging, community, honesty, and humor.
-Surrey is additionally drawn to stories that examine grief, loss, and neurodiverse ways of connecting with others.
+Surrey Houlker (she/her) is a Queer, Massachusetts-based theater maker who explores the intricacies of the LGBTQIA+ experience through belonging, community, honesty, and humor.
+Surrey is also drawn to stories that examine grief, loss, and neurodiverse ways of connecting with others.
 She is also a big crier.

-In addition to writing, Surrey works at the intersection of arts education, trauma-informed teaching, and advocacy.
-She currently works at an educational non-profit and has worked with A.R.T., ArtsEmerson, The Gamm Theatre, and as a teacher with Tiverton RI Public Schools.
+In addition to writing, Surrey believes wholeheartedly in the intersection of arts education, trauma-informed teaching, and advocacy.
+She currently works at a cheese shop and has worked with Arts for Learning Massachusetts, A.R.T., ArtsEmerson, The Gamm Theatre, and as a teacher with Tiverton RI Public Schools.
 She is passionate about giving young people the space to start conversations with their personal and collective histories regardless of societal factors that may tell them otherwise.

 Let's chat! surreyhoulker@gmail.com